uga-rosa/ccc.nvim/README.md

 - `:CccHighlighterEnable`
 - `:CccHighlighterDisable`
 	- Highlight colors in the buffer.
-    - The colors to be highlighted are those registered in `ccc-option-pickers` and those returned by `textDocument/documentColor` request.
+    - The colors to be highlighted are those returned by textDocument/documentColor request or those registered in `ccc-option-pickers`.
+	- Highlight is managed on a buffer-by-buffer basis, so you must use this command each time to enable highlight on a new buffer.
+    - You can use `ccc-option-highlighter-auto-enable` to enable automatically on `BufEnter`.
 	- The following options are available.
 		- `ccc-option-highlighter-auto-enable`
 		- `ccc-option-highlighter-filetypes`
-		- `ccc-option-highlighter-events`
+		- `ccc-option-highlighter-excludes`
 		- `ccc-option-highlighter-lsp`

 # Action